RaspAP/raspap-docs/docs/index.md

 ```
 The [Quick installer](/quick/) will complete the steps in the [manual installation](/manual/) for you.

-After the reboot at the end of the installation the wireless network will be
-configured as an access point as follows:
+After the reboot at the end of the installation the wireless AP network will be configured as follows:

   IP address: 10.3.141.1
   Username: admin